samyak19098/IR2022_A3_62/README.md

 On observing, we can observe that there are a lot of common nodeIDs in the top 10 based on PageRank and Authority score for eg - 4037, 15, 2625, 2398.
 This is because both of the scoring techniques treat the nodes with more incoming links as more important and compute the rankings based in the incoming links to a node.
 PageRank is based on the structure of incoming links and is likely to give more importance to nodes with more incoming links (because the nodes with the most incoming links will be visited more often in the random walk process) and the authority score is directly based on inbound (incoming) links.
 Thus because of this kind of similarity, they share some common nodes in the top 10.
 Also, we can observe that the node with the maximum indegree (in-degree of = 457) as we found in the first question i.e - nodeID 4037 is very highly rated by both the algorithms (top in PageRank scores, and second in Authority score).
 HITS algorithm as we know computes the hub score for the node based on outgoing links and thus we can observe that the node with max out-degree (out-degree = 893) - nodeID 2565 (as found from the first question) has the highest hub score over here.
 Also, the values of authority score and hub score are normalized over here (by default in inbuilt networkx implementation) to prevent them from diverging.
-We further try to visualize the distribution of these scores using rugplots, in which the value of the single variable is displayed as marks/ticks along a single axis) [barplot was too cluttered due to the value of scores being around very small values):
+We further try to visualize the distribution of these scores using rugplots, in which the value of the single variable is displayed as marks/ticks along a single axis) [barplot was too cluttered due to the value of scores being around very small values].

-A

 The distribution further gives insights about how the distribution is dense around certain values or between a range of values (the range can be seen from the graph).
 All of them have certain outlying high values for some of the nodes, but most of the nodes have scores lying in a specific range for each.

+Note: Plots can be accessed in the folder Q2.